0x7FFFFFFFFFFFFFFF/Open_in_Windows_Terminal/README.md

 This repository contains some scripts to create a context menu item **Open Windows Terminal**.
 You can right click on any file, folder and the empty area of a folder to get this menu.
 See below demo.gif for the effects of the script.
 <img src="https://github.com/yangshuairocks/Open_in_Windows_Terminal/raw/master/demo.gif">

-If you can't see the gif, you can always download the it to your local computer.
-It's large (27.3MB) and I suspect GitHub can properly display it.

 ## How to use
 * Install Windows Terminal